gbmhunter/blog/content/electronics/general/altium/altium-scripting-and-using-the-api/_index.md

 You can get the following error when trying to save if you haven't called PCBServer.PostProcess an equal number of times as PCBServer.PostProcess.
 So far, if this does occur, I haven't worked out how to save the document (all changes since the last save are lost!).

-{{< figure src="/images/altium/pcb-script-bug-a-command-is-currently-active-and-save-cannot-be-completed-at-this-time.png" caption="You might get this error in Altium when trying to save because you have run a script which hasn't called PSBServer.PostProcess an equal number of times as PCBServer.PostProcess."  width="800px" >}}
+{{< img src="pcb-script-bug-a-command-is-currently-active-and-save-cannot-be-completed-at-this-time.png" caption="You might get this error in Altium when trying to save because you have run a script which hasn't called PSBServer.PostProcess an equal number of times as PCBServer.PostProcess."  width="800px" >}}

 See the Undo section for information.